auth0/docs/articles/email/templates.md

 Note that the attributes available for the `user` object will depend on the type of connection being used.

 ::: note
-Individual email templates define addtional variables that are appropriate for the specific template.
+Individual email templates define additional variables that are appropriate for the specific template.
 Be sure to check out the [individual templates descriptions](#individual-templates-descriptions) below.
 :::

 For those emails where the user needs to follow a link to take action, you can also configure the **URL Lifetime** and **Redirect To** URL destination after the action is completed.
 Liquid Syntax is also supported in the **Redirect To** URL field, but only two variables are supported: